mintproject/mint/docs/admin-guide/catalog-configuration/model-catalog-configuration.md

 Helm charts are configured to populate the database with initial data.
 You can configure the initial data by editing the `values.yaml` file in the `mint` directory.
 The `values.yaml` file contains the following sections:

+!!!
+Note

+    The initial data file must be in the [Turtle](https://www.w3.org/TR/turtle/) format.
+    The process of loading the initial data is done only once when the Model Catalog Endpoint is installed.

 ```yaml
 components:
   model_catalog_endpoint: